-Qatar is a tiny country that in recent years has managed to make its presence known on the world stage.
+Qatar is a tiny country that, in recent years, has managed to make its presence known on the world stage.
+My prediction?

 Doha is going to be the new Dubai.
 Mark my words.
 You read it here first.

 In 2014, I was lucky enough to spend a few months living and working in Doha.
-I enjoyed the experience immensely and was pleasantly surprised by the abundance of activities that were available.
+I enjoyed the experience immensely and was pleasantly surprised by the abundance of available activities.

 If you've got a holiday coming up, are moving there as an expat, or are just curious about the city itself, here are some of the highlights of Doha, Qatar.